satvik1406/briefly/contributions.md

 - ⁠Assisted in writing the final project report.

 ## Member 5 : Mitra Datta Ganapaneni
-- Front end testing
-- worked on Shared summaries flow
+- Worked on Shared summaries functionality and flow
+- Worked on Front end testing and ensured high test coverage
+- Modified Database Schema and implemented backend code to view Shared Summaries
 - Assisted in writing the final project report.